darcien/blog/inbox.md

 list of essay of writings, pgraham, booker

 - This quote from the [monoculture](https://www.gwern.net/The-Melancholy-of-Subculture-Society#monoculture) section holds true even after 33 years since it's published.

+- download xcode (or any big file via rsync)

+- fav quotes

+- itunes, license, item not available in country